We look at the differences between the two types of window restrictors

 There are different types of window restrictors available, and both a concealed restrictor and a Jackloc retrofitted window restrictor work in very different ways.

 A retrofitted Jackloc window restrictor is less easy to disengage.
-This time of window restrictor is available in 3 key styles:
+This type of retrofitted window restrictor is available in 3 key styles:

 1: Key-operated window lock – these can be disengaged with a key.